webmeshproj/webmesh-vdi/README.md

 ```

 It will take a minute or two for all the parts to start running after the install command.
-Once the app is launched, you can retrieve the admin password from `kvdi-admin-secret` in your cluster.
+Once the app is launched, you can retrieve the admin password from `kvdi-admin-secret` in your cluster (if you are using `ldap` auth, log in with a user in one of the `adminGroups`).

-To access the app interface either do a `port-forward` (`make forward-app` is another helper for that), or go to the "LoadBalancer" IP of the service.
+To access the app interface either do a `port-forward` (`make forward-app` is another helper for that when developing locally with `kind`), or go to the "LoadBalancer" IP of the service.

 By default there are no desktop templates configured.
 If you'd like, you can apply the ones in `deploy/examples/example-desktop-templates.yaml` to get started quickly.